 Performance tracking is an integral part of any salesperson’s career.
-And yet, several companies find a way to drop the ball somehow, tracking the wrong elements or perhaps not tracking much at all.
+And yet, whether you outsource your sales outreach or have an internal team, several companies find a way to drop the ball somehow, tracking the wrong elements or perhaps not tracking much at all.
 Worse yet, some businesses invest in all the right tools and then never actually follow up by reading the reports or checking the metrics they’ve been monitoring.
 In any case, it's time to make a change and pay attention to what matters.

 When you’re trying to assess your sales team, some performance metrics will be more valuable than others.
 Of course, you may already have your own in mind, and that’s a great start.
 To assist you in making sure that your team is up to snuff, we’ve collected a list of seven of the most important metrics to watch when you’re benchmarking your sales staff.